evgeni/wp-statusnet-widget/readme.txt

 === StatusNet Widget ===
 Contributors: zhenech
 Donate link: https://flattr.com/thing/57411/StatusNet-Widget-for-WordPress
-Tags: twitter, identica, statusnet, widget, ohloh Requires at least: 2.8
+Tags: identica, statusnet, widget, ohloh
+Requires at least: 2.8
 Tested up to: 3.5
 Stable tag: 0.4.1

 StatusNet Widget provides a widget to pull your status from StatusNet sites like identi.ca.
-Multiple sources are supported, so is Twitter and Ohloh.
+Multiple sources are supported, so is Ohloh.

 == Description ==

-This widget aims to provide an easy integration of your StatusNet (identi.ca), Twitter and Ohloh timelines into your WordPress.
+This widget aims to provide an easy integration of your StatusNet (identi.ca) and Ohloh timelines into your WordPress.
 It can also be used to display timelines for tags or groups.
-You can provide multiple sources (= links to your profiles at identi.ca, Twitter or your own StatusNet installation), which will get fetched, merged (if you want it to do so, like when you are posting the same content to Twitter AND identi.ca) and displayed in your sidebar (with #hashtag, !group and @people links).
+You can provide multiple sources (= links to your profiles at identi.ca, Ohloh or your own StatusNet installation), which will get fetched, merged (if you want it to do so, like when you are posting the same content to multiple StatusNet sites) and displayed in your sidebar (with #hashtag, !group and @people links).

 == Installation ==